WibeHarteveld/wtable/README.md

 # jquery.wtable

 ### For Max
-To test the script with app/index.html, see below.
+The explanation of the script is located in app/uitleg.docx To test the script with app/index.html, see below.
 Enjoy!

 ### Installing packages and dependencies for example